chellxh/module-three-study-guide/01-npm-for-react.md

 ## Exporting a Function

 - What's the purpose of exporting a function?
+- * to use it in multiple places
 - How come we don't include the parameters in our export?
+- * dont want to invoke fn to export, its included with fn name

 ```js
 const customMessage = (message, name) => {